david-walters/Milestone-2-Code-Institute/README.md

 ### Features

-The website is comprised of a home page, an about me page, a contact page, and a portfolio page.
+The website is comprised of two pages only; index page and the How To Play page.
+The question container and results page are displayed through the index page using JS.

-All Pages on the website are responsive and have:
+Both Pages on the website are responsive and have:

 - A favicon in the browser tab.

   ![favicon](assets/images/readme-images/favicon.png)

 - A logo in the top left.
-This logo also acts as a link back to the home page or a refresh button in case there were any issues.
+This logo also acts as a link back to the index page or a refresh button in case there were any issues.

   ![Logo](assets/images/readme-images/logo.png)